kenkensonson/oci-datascience-nlp-demo01/README.md

 ### bert_mlm_demo.ipynb
 - Sample code for quick demonstration(5 miniutes)
 - Predicting words using pre-trained Japanese BERT model.
-- Refer the presentation material for the description of the demo.
+- Refer the presentation material for the description of the demo

 ### bert_fine_tuning_demo.ipynb
 - Sample code for quick demonstration(5 minutes)
-- Sentiment analysis using fine-tuned Japanese BERT model.
+- Sentiment analysis using fine-tuned Japanese BERT model
-- Refer the presentation material for the description of the demo.
+- Refer the presentation material for the description of the demo

 ### Special Thanks
 - TOHOKU University MIKI/INUI NLP LAB. (https://www.nlp.ecei.tohoku.ac.jp/)